mohsinalimat/ContainerScrollViewController/README.md

 << Interface Builder embedding screenshot >>

-ContainerScrollViewController also handles several tricky edge cases involving the keyboard and device rotations.
+ContainerScrollViewController also takes care of several tricky edge cases involving the keyboard and device rotations.

 ## Installation